 - Sexual abuse: Any sexual activity with a child.

-While the actions above are inherently detrimental to a child’s welfare, there are other actions that many people may not explicitly consider child abuse but that may still result in child abuse charges.
-For example:
+While the actions above are inherently detrimental to a child’s welfare, there are other actions people may not explicitly consider child abuse.
+There’s a fine line between discipline and abuse, but many of these actions may still result in child abuse charges.

 - Spanking a child